Disclaimer: Bikexchange is reader-supported. We may earn an affiliate commission when you buy through the links on our site.

 • Super strong components, especially hubs, wheels, frame, etc.

-Whether it is a concrete skate park or custom-made jumps, dirt bike riding isn’t for the faint-hearted, that’s for sure!
-Dirt jump bikes are basically built to do the same tricks as BMX bikes while having a better reach and speed for certain descents, jumps, landings, and of course – tricks.
+Dirt jump bikes are built to do the same tricks as the best BMX bikes while having a better reach and speed for descending, jumps, landings, and of course – tricks.

 Trial Mountain Bikes